Rookie Card Year: 2011

 The first Mike Trout cards came out not long after he was old enough to drive.
 Collectors have been watching them ever since.
-Drafted by the Angels with the 25th pick in the 2009 draft, prospectors have had high hopes for the outfielder.
+Drafted by the Angels with the 25th pick in the 2009 draft, it didn't take the outfielder to soar to superstardom.

 Mike Trout got his first taste of the majors as a teenager in 2011.
 His first stints with the Angels weren't very memorable but Trout remained one of baseball's top prospects.
 Within a year, he was showing why scouts were so big on his abilities.
 While the Angels have Albert Pujols locked up for several years, Trout could easily find himself as the team's centerpiece moving forward.